farm-ng/amiga-dev-kit/website/docs/examples/service_client/README.md

 In the following example, we will explain how to define your own service and how to use the `EventClient` to subscribe to the service.
+You will need a file to create the [service](https://github.com/farm-ng/farm-ng-amiga/blob/main-v2/py/examples/service_client/service.py) and another one to create the [client](https://github.com/farm-ng/farm-ng-amiga/blob/main-v2/py/examples/service_client/client.py)

 ### Requirements